drdee/mcp-installer/README.md

 # MCP Server Installation Script

-This script automates the installation and configuration of various Model Context Protocol (MCP) servers for use with Claude Desktop.
+This script automates the installation and configuration of various Model Context Protocol (MCP) servers for use with Claude Desktop and Cursor IDE.
 It handles the installation of dependencies (Homebrew, Node.js, Python, uv) and sets up multiple MCP servers.

+## MCP Server Categorization

+The script categorizes MCP servers into two groups and configures them in different files:

+### Productivity MCPs (Claude Desktop)
+These are configured in `~/Library/Application Support/Claude/claude_desktop_config.json`:
+- Firecrawl
+- Filesystem
+- Slack
+- Zendesk
+- Gmail
+- Notion

+### Engineering MCPs (Cursor IDE)
+These are configured in `~/.cursor/mcp.json` (only if Cursor is installed):
+- Atlassian (Jira/Confluence)
+- Figma
+- Sentry (not yet supported)
+- Datadog (not yet supported)

 ## Secrets Management